Revolt of Babylon (626 BC): Aftermath

 After having restored Babylonia as an independent kingdom under himself, Nabopolassar continued to wage war against the Assyrians.
 By 616 BC he had reached as far north as the Balikh River.
-Despite Assyria's ally Pharaoh Psamtik I of Egypt joining the conflict, Nabopolassar continued to win victory after victory.
+The Egyptians wanted to keep Assyria alive, as a kind of buffer state between them and the Medes and Babylonians, thus, Pharaoh Psamtik I of Egypt joined the conflict.

-In October or November 615 BC, the Medes, another ancient enemy of Assyria, under King Cyaxares entered Assyria and conquered the region around the city Arrapha in preparation for a great final campaign against Sinsharishkun.
-In July or August of 614 BC, the Medes mounted attacks on the cities of Kalhu and Nineveh and successfully conquered the city Tarbisu.
-They then besieged Assur.
-This siege was successful and the Medes captured the ancient heart of Assyria, plundering it and killing many of its inhabitants.
+In June 615 BC, Nabopolassar failed to conquer Assur, but in October or November 615 BC, the Medes, another ancient enemy of Assyria, under King Cyaxares entered Assyria and conquered the region around the city of Arrapha in preparation for a great final campaign against Sinsharishkun.
+In July or August of 614 BC, the Medes mounted attacks on the cities of Kalhu and Nineveh and successfully conquered Tarbiṣu and Assur, the ceremonial and religious center of Assyria, plundering it and killing many of its inhabitants.
 Nabopolassar only arrived at Assur after the plunder had already begun and met with Cyaxares, allying with him and signing an anti-Assyrian pact.
 Shortly after Assur's fall, Sinsharishkun made his last attempt at a counterattack, rushing to rescue the besieged city of Rahilu, but Nabopolassar's army had retreated before a battle could take place.

 In April or May 612 BC, at the start of Nabopolassar's fourteenth year as King of Babylon, the combined Medo-Babylonian army marched on Nineveh.
 From June to August of that year, they besieged the Assyrian capital and in August the walls were breached, leading to a lengthy and brutal sack.
-Four years later, in 609 BC, the Medo-Babylonian forces decisively defeated the last Assyrian king, Ashur-uballit II, ending the Neo-Assyrian Empire.
+In 609 BC, the Medo-Babylonian forces decisively defeated the last Assyrian king, Ashur-uballit II, ending the Neo-Assyrian Empire.